-- Launch the call for expression of interest on the website provided for this purpose; - Create a generic email address to which the applicant countries will send their application.
-The Guadeloupe region must also be the recipient of the files transmitted; - -Meet the Air and Health WG in order to assess the application files after the deadline for submitting applications.
+- Launch the call for expression of interest on the website provided for this purpose; - -Meet the Air and Health WG in order to assess the application files after the deadline for submitting applications.
 A meeting via videoconference / audioconference will be convened to deliberate; - Communicate to the general public the results (winners) of the call for expression of interest via a means of communication previously determined with the regional council of Guadeloupe.